hilois/humhub-api/README.md

 ### User

-1. /api/user - returns a list of users
+1. GET /api/user - returns a list of users - - optional parameter `eager=true` will return profile.
-2. /api/user/:id - returns a user matching the user id
+2. GET /api/user/:id - returns a user matching the user id and profile
-3. /api/user/search/:text - returns a list of users with username matching the search criteria
+3. GET /api/user/search/:text - returns a list of users with username matching the search criteria
-4. /api/user/login/:username/:password - not technically a REST call, but used to authenticate a user and get its id for use in REST calls.
+4. GET /api/user/login/:username/:password - not technically a REST call, but used to authenticate a user and get its id for use in REST calls.

 ### Profile